steelbrain/linter/README.md

 * Lint the stylesheets
 * Lint any trailing spaces and ensure new line at end of file

-You can generate the doc with `$ grunt doc`, it will opens in your default browser.
+You can generate the doc with `$ grunt doc`, it will open in your default browser.

 ## Donation
 ![Share the love!](https://chewbacco-stuff.s3.amazonaws.com/donate.png)